-This manual will cover standard pumps and most spec. number pumps.
+As its title implies, this manual is general in nature and will cover standard pumps and most spec. number pumps.
 Appearance may vary among pumps and construction may vary on spec. number pumps.
 Specification numbers are assigned to pumps with other than standard features.
+Roper produces specific manuals for most standard line pump models.
+Contact Roper to find out if the pump model you have, has a specific manual and to request a copy.